Is it ok to drink beer everyday?

 Alcoholic beer is likely to be safe for most adults if used in moderation (two 12-ounce glasses a day).
 But drinking more than that may not be safe.
 Drinking higher amounts of alcoholic beer can cause fainting, drowsiness, low blood sugar levels, vomiting, and other serious problems.
 Several studies show that drinking beer is good for heart health, but this may be the opposite if the limit is exceeded.

 Excessive alcohol consumption can damage the heart muscle and increase the risk of stroke, high blood pressure, type 2 diabetes, and atrial fibrillation.
 The risk is even greater in heavy drinkers weekly (twice a week) compared to those who drink regularly.
 This is due to a sudden fluctuation in the blood pressure level.
-While drinking beer every day can relax you during difficult times, there are some major drawbacks, including weight gain, lack of sleep, serious gastrointestinal inflammation, and other problems.
+While drinking beer every day can relax you during difficult times, there are some major downsides, such as weight gain, lack of sleep, poor gastrointestinal inflammation, and other problems.

 Rosalyn Sauredo